Folly Farm Adventure Park and Zoo: Pride of Pembrokeshire

 Opened in 2014 the Pride of Pembrokeshire lion reserve won a silver award for Best Enclosure Design at the British and Irish Association of Zoos and Aquariums (BIAZA) Annual Zoo Awards in 2015.

-The lion enclosure houses Folly Farm’s African lions, including Huge and his mate Luna and their five fully grown children.
+The lion enclosure houses Folly Farm's African lions, including Hugo and his mate Luna and their five fully grown children.
 Hugo was born at Knowsley Safari Park in Merseyside, and Luna was born at Blackpool Zoo.
 Their four cubs were born at Longleat Safari Park in Wiltshire, on 14 September 2013.

 Penguin Coast

 In 2013, Folly Farm added Penguin Coast, a state-of-the-art saltwater penguin enclosure which was the setting for an unusual proposal of marriage.

 Penguin Coast was opened in 2013 by Edwina Hart, Minister Minister for Economy, Science and Transport and assisted by local school children from Tavernspite Primary School, who were invited to be the first children in Wales to meet the new penguins.

-Penguin Coast is home to a group of 24 Peruvian Humboldt Penguins and 12 Macaroni Penguins that originated from Torquay’s Living Coasts, and who had been made homeless by the closure of their Devon zoo, making it the only home to the vulnerable species population in the UK.
+Penguin Coast is home to a group of 24 Peruvian Humboldt Penguins and 12 Macaroni Penguins that originated from Torquay's Living Coasts, and who had been made homeless by the closure of their Devon zoo, making it the only home to the vulnerable species population in the UK.

 Kifaru Reserve

 Kifaru Reserve opened in 2015 to provide a breeding facility for eastern black rhino, as part of its membership of 14 European Endangered Species Breeding Programmes (EEPs).
-The enclosure is five and a half acres in size with a purpose built paddock and a bespoke rhino house including indoor facilities for rhino calves.
+The enclosure is five and a half acres in size with a purpose-built paddock and a bespoke rhino house including indoor facilities for rhino calves.

 Kifaru Reserve is a home to Manyara who joined Folly Farm from Chester Zoo in 2015 and Nkosi who joined from Port Lympne Reserve in Kent in October 2015.
 Dakima joined the group in 2017.
-In 2020 Dakima gave birth to Glyndwr in January 2020 - the first rhino to be born in Wales.
+In 2020 Dakima gave birth to Glyndwr in January 2020 – the first rhino to be born in Wales.